lunatech-labs/lunatech-scala2-to-scala3-course/exercise_002_top_level_definitions/README.md

 ## Background

 Dotty now has support for `Top Level Definitions`.
 In short, these replace Scala 2's `package object`s.
-And all kinds of definitions can be written at the top level.
+Definitions such as methods, [given] values, type aliases can be written at the top level.

 The goal of this exercise is to remove package objects from our codebase and replace it with `Top Level Definitions`.